-Ricardo Ávila, one of Colombia's foremost authorities on economic and political analysis, is currently the Editor-in-Chief of Portfolio, the leading financial newspaper in the country.
+Ricardo Ávila, one of Colombia's foremost authorities on economic and political analysis; he was Editor-in-Chief at Portfolio (2007-2019), the leading financial newspaper in the country.

 He is also Deputy Editor-in-Chief at El Tiempo, the leading newspaper in Colombia.
 Prior to joining Portafolio, he was Editor in Chief and President of Cambio Magazine, and Editorial Consultant, Editor and Correspondent in the U.S and France for Semana Magazine.
 While working with Semana, he won the Simón Bolívar National Prize of Journalism.